fgrabenstaetter/digital-assets/README.md

 # Digital Assets

-Prices, statistics and informations about Digital Assets.
+Cryptocurrencies prices, statistics and informations.

 Thanks to Nomics (https://nomics.com) for their free API.